Megumi Odaka: Biography

-Megumi Odaka was born on May 9, 1972 in Yokohama, Kanagawa, Japan.
+Megumi Odaka was born on May 9, 1972, in Yokohama, Kanagawa, Japan.
 She graduated from Horikoshi High School.
 Odaka is the niece of actress Mayumi Shimizu.
 While in junior high school, Odaka suffered from a stomach illness and low blood pressure.

 After winning the "Toho Cinderella Audition" (東宝「シンデレラ」オーディション, Tōhō Shinderera Ōdishon) in 1987, where she took place with 1984 winner Yasuko Sawaguchi, Odaka made her film debut as the blind girl Akeno in the film Princess from the Moon.
-The following, year she won a Japanese Academy Award for "Rookie of the Year" for her performance in this film.
+The following year she won a Japanese Academy Award for "Rookie of the Year" for her performance in this film.
 In 1988, she starred in the TV series Hana no Asuka-gumi! as Asuka Kuraku along with Natsuki Ozawa and Hikari Ishida, based on a manga series about a 14-year-old delinquent girl.

 Godzilla series

 After playing roles in a number of TV series, Odaka landed the role of Miki Saegusa in Godzilla vs. Biollante in 1989 (although her character's back story was first introduced in the manga adaptation of 1984 reboot).
 Toho was impressed with her acting skills and she reprised her role in the following installment and the rest of the Heisei Series.
 Prior to assuming the role, Odaka had never seen a Godzilla film, and was initially scared of the Godzilla suit until she befriended suit performer Kenpachiro Satsuma.

-Odaka was one of the few actors to play the same role in more than one original Japanese release of a Godzilla film (Takashi Shimura played Dr. Kyouhei Yamane in the first two films, Raymond Burr reprised his role as Steve Martin in the edited American releases Godzilla, King of the Monsters! and Godzilla 1985, Yumiko Shaku starred as Akane Yashiro in Godzilla Against Mechagodzilla and returned briefly for its sequel Godzilla: Tokyo S.O.S., and finally Momoko Kochi who portrayed Emiko Yamane on the original 1954 Godzilla film reprised her role in a cameo appearance in Godzilla vs. Destroyah).
+Odaka was one of the few actors to play the same role in more than one original Japanese release of a Godzilla film, while her character has made the most appearances in the franchise to date (Takashi Shimura played Dr. Kyouhei Yamane in the first two films, Raymond Burr reprised his role as Steve Martin in the edited American releases Godzilla, King of the Monsters! and Godzilla 1985, Yumiko Shaku starred as Akane Yashiro in Godzilla Against Mechagodzilla and returned briefly for its sequel Godzilla: Tokyo S.O.S., and finally Momoko Kochi who portrayed Emiko Yamane on the original 1954 Godzilla film reprised her role in a cameo appearance in Godzilla vs. Destroyah).